polterguy/phosphorusfive-dox/chapter-15.md

 ## How Hyperlambda solves this

 With Hyperlambda, balancing this line however, becomes significantly easier.
 Simply because, we always have *"Yet Another Layer Of Abstraction"* at our disposal.
 Which is another design principle, often referred to as *"YALOA"*.
 The reasons for this is, because in P5, polymorphism is *implicitly given*, for any lambda object - Due to that there are no semantic differences between any two lambda objects that can possibly exist.
-Hence, any lambda object, is at least in theory, substitutable for any other lambda object.
+Hence, any lambda object, is at least in theory, substitutable by any other lambda object.
 This results in that it becomes impossible to violate the *"Liskov substitution principle"* (Google it) in Hyperlambda.
-Hence, arguably, in P5 and Hyperlambda, the entire Liskov substitution principle becomes *obsolete*.
-The dilemma of balancing YAGNI with future potential change requirements, is non-existent in Hyperlambda.
+In P5 and Hyperlambda, the entire Liskov substitution principle becomes *obsolete*.
+The dilemma of balancing YAGNI with future potential change requirements is non-existent in Hyperlambda.

-Resulting in that with Hyperlambda, you *can easily* accommodate for future change, without breaking YAGNI.
+Resulting in that with Hyperlambda, you can easily accommodate for future change, _without_ breaking YAGNI.

 With that in our mind, let's build on our foundation from the previous chapter, and create a 100% perfectly generic CRUD database layer, that permanently solves (in theory), all our future CRUD issues.